troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 For File backend, specify the root directory in to which cache files are placed.
 Default is a per-user sub-directory under the user's .xmltv directory.
+* --cache-compression-threshold=n
+Strings bigger than this threshold in bytes will be compressed before storing in the cache.
+Default is 2048 bytes.
+Setting it too low will waste CPU compressing/uncompressing, setting it too high will mean nothing is compressed and the cache will be larger.

 Extra Options
 -------------